veepionyc/ios-style-guide/README.md

 None of these branches _needs_ to be pushed to github, but any of them _may_ be pushed up.
 Owner is responsible for deleting completed branches from github.

-####merging to master
+##Merging

-merging to master should be a two-way process (to minimise conflicts).
+merging - especially to master - should be a two-way process to minimise conflicts.
 First merge FROM master TO your branch, then merge the result BACK to master.

 example: I have just finished a feature on experimental branch `j/thing`